Popovers- 7 Tips for Mile-High Success!

 • At this stage Do Not Open The Door.
 Or they will deflate and you'll have a dense, eggy popover.

 • Stage #2, reduce the heat to 350F and bake for 10-15 minutes more.
-During this stage the popover will bake inside, hollowing out and browning on top.
+During this stage the popover will bake inside, hollowing out and turning golden brown on top.

 Bonus Tip: